 1. Analyze relevant regulations

-The process of designing an email retention policy should begin by listing all relevant regulations and the retention requirements outlined in each law.
+The process of designing an email retention policy should begin by listing all relevant regulations and the retention requirements outlined in each law that applies to your organization.
 These recommended retention periods may vary significantly based on the industry you belong to and the geolocation of your business.
 Here’s a list of major US laws and prescribed retention periods:

 |Industry||Regulation/Regulatory Body||Retention Period|